cosmos/ibc-rs/docs/architecture/adr-007-light-client-dependencies.md

 }
 ```

-Then, they would implement the `ClientStateValidation<ClientValidationContext>` trait *conditioned on* `ClientValidationContext` implementing `MyClientValidationContext`.
+Then, they would implement the `ClientStateValidation<ClientValidationContext>` trait *conditioned on* `ClientValidationContext` having `MyClientValidationContext` as supertrait.

 ```rust
 impl<ClientValidationContext> ClientStateValidation<ClientValidationContext> for MyClientState